mstksg/mutable/doc/index.md

 working with piecewise mutability as simple as possible.

-Making piecewise updates on your giant composite data types (like artificial neural networks or game states in your game loop) got you down?
+Making piecewise updates on your giant composite data types (like artificial neural networks or game states in your game loop) got you down because they require re-allocating the entire value?
 Tired of requiring a full deep copy every time you make a small change, and want to be able to build mutable versions of your types automatically in composable ways?
 This is the package for you.

 ```haskell top
 data MyType = MT